Jmsa/eslint-formatter-ratchet/README.md

 - `eslint-ratchet.json` = used as the threshold and should be checked in
 - `eslint-ratchet-temp.json` = used to store the latest results before comparison and should be added to your `.gitignore`

 ---

+### ENV options

+The following options can be provided via environment variables and change the behavior of the formatter.

+#### RATCHET_DEFAULT_EXIT_ZERO

+Default: `null | undefined`

+When set to `true` calls `process.exit(0)` while ratcheting results regardless of rule violations.
+This is particularly useful if you want to ratchet a codebase where there are violations that would otherwise cause eslint to throw and want instead to rely on the ratcheting counts.

+> Note: this will not prevent the formatter itself from throwing when **new** issues are detected.

+---